Every business is exposed to risks, including technical, economic, fiscal, HR and environmental. Farming is no exception.

 Fertility - affects milk yields

-our yield per cow is largely dependent on the quality and quantity of food.
-Also, over half of our costs are spent on food.
+our yield per cow is largely dependent on the health of the animal and the quality and quantity of food.
+Over half of our costs are spent on food.

 Quality - dependent upon weather, timing of seeding and harvesting and quality of oversight